 Child Care and Children with Special Needs: Challenges for Low Income Families

-This project, conducted in Maine, examined the child care and work challenges of low income families with children with special needs.
 Faced with the often impossible task of finding suitable, stable child care for their special needs child, many parents are nevertheless forced by economic necessity to join the labor force.
-Despite the higher incidence of disabilities and chronic health problems among low income children, there has been surprisingly little research done about the experiences of these families in balancing work and family.
+Despite the higher incidence of disabilities and chronic health problems among low income children, surprisingly little research has been done about the experiences of these families in balancing work and family.

-Staff from the Cutler Institute, Children, Youth and Families Program area, conducted a three-year study funded by the Child Care Bureau, Administration for Children, Youth and Families of the U.S. Department of Health and Human Services to learn more about the challenges of this vulnerable subpopulation.
-While our primary focus was on access to child care, we also examined the related issues of welfare reform, the impact on work force participation of having a child with special needs, and the issue of coordination of early intervention services under the Individuals with Disabilities Act with the child care system.
+In a three-year study focused on access to child care, we also examined the related issues of welfare reform, the impact of having a child with special needs on work force participation, and coordination of early intervention services under the Individuals with Disabilities Act with the child care system.